Ahrengot/autoheight-textarea/readme.md

 ## Browser support

-This package uses the [@webcomponents/custom-elements](https://www.npmjs.com/package/@webcomponents/custom-elements) package under the hood which is compatible with all major browsers, including IE11.
+This package uses [@webcomponents/custom-elements](https://www.npmjs.com/package/@webcomponents/custom-elements) under the hood, which is compatible with all major browsers — including IE11.